INCF/nineml-spec/source/user_layer.rst

 | [Component,Reference] | singleton    | yes      |
 +-----------------------+--------------+----------+

-RandomValue elements represent arrays of values drawn from random distributions, which are defined by a Componentelements.
+RandomDistributionValue elements represent arrays of values drawn from random distributions, which are defined by a Component elements.
 The size of the generated array is determined by the size of the container (i.e.
-Population or Projection) the RandomValue is nested within.
+Population or Projection) the RandomDistributionValue is nested within.

 Populations
 ===========